simonbreiter/universal-turing-machine/README.md

 1. The JSON is read and converted into a Python dict containing all possible states and instructions.
 2. The Python dict is validated and an exception is thrown, should the definition contain any errors (i.e. a state is referenced but never defined).
 3. The Python dict is used ad-hoc to find out (depending on the current state and the character at the current index of the Turing Machine):
-* What should be written on the tape (can be any character)
+- What should be written on the tape (can be any character)
-* Which direction the tape should move (right or left)
+- Which direction the tape should move (right or left)
-* What new state the machine will be in (any state as defined in the JSON)
+- What state the machine should switch to (any state as defined in the JSON)

 ### Structure